 The wave of repression that took Fred Hampton and fellow Panther Mark Clark that morning, swept across U.S. communities of color leaving hundreds dead, wounded or in prison (where some remain).
 In its wake came the money, federal funds pouring into new social service agencies and police departments.
 A “leader” in our communities was now anyone who got to head up an agency.
 As whites fled the cities and funds were shifted elsewhere, dark faces were allowed into mayoral offices to preside over the wreckage.

-The craving for dignity and respect that electrified the struggle of a generation ago still echoes in our streets, but without the hope it finds its outlet in gangs.
+The craving for dignity and respect that electrified the struggle of a generation ago still echoes in our streets, but without the hope, it finds outlet in gang organizations that have learned to steer clear of politics.
 In place of the “survival programs” there are “non-profit corporations.”
 Stripped of revolutionary vision, they are designed to administer, not to transform.
 Two forms of community “management,” neither of them a threat to the structures of wealth.

 Brother Chairman, the challenges we are facing are no harder than those you confronted.
 If you were with us you’d simply insist that the despised and oppressed are the solution, not the problem.